howdepressingitistoloveyou/CP-library/README.md

-# lib
+# CP library
-My competitive programming library.
+My competitive programming library, all written in C++.